Home

 Tasks are queued operations to be executed in the background, either immediately, at a specfic time, or after a given amount of time has passed.
 Some examples of tasks could be long-running operations, bulk processing, cleanup, notifications, etc.

 Since we're already using SQLite for our database, it's available to act as a persistent store for queued tasks so that tasks are never lost, can be retried until successful, and their concurrent execution can be managed.
-Goqite is the library chosen to interface with SQLite and handle queueing tasks and processing them asynchronously.
+Backlite is the library chosen to interface with SQLite and handle queueing tasks and processing them asynchronously.
+I wrote that specifically to address the requirements I wanted to satisfy for this project.

-To make things even easier, a custom client (TaskClient) is provided as a Service on the Container which exposes a simple interface with goqite that supports type-safe tasks and queues.
+To make things easy, the Backlite client is provided as a Service on the Container which allows you to register queues and add tasks.

 Queues